Is Mamba Compatible with Trajectory Optimization in Offline Reinforcement Learning?: Preliminaries

-where $\bar{A},\bar{B},\bar{C}$ is the approximation discrete of $A,B,C$, and $\bar{K}$ is called the SSM convolution kernel and can be represented by filter
+where $\bar{A},\bar{B}$ is the approximation discrete of $A, B$, and $\bar{K}$ is called the SSM convolution kernel and can be represented by filter

 S4 and other time-invariant models cannot select the previous tokens to invoke from their history records.
 To solve this problem, Mamba merges the sequence length and batch size of the inputs, allowing the matrices $B, C$ and the step size $\Delta$ to depend on the inputs.
 Therefore, it is a time-varying system and cannot use the convolution view.
-To make Mamba trains and infers efficiently, parallel scan, kernel fusion, and recomputation are used, thus two types of Mamba can be used.
-One is the SSM using the recursive view, and the other is the SSM using parallel scan, called RNN-like Mamba and Transformer-like Mamba.
-The former is akin to DS4~\cite{david2022ds4}, wherein the complete trajectory is taken as a sample and fully inputted into the model for training.
+To ensure efficient training and inference with Mamba, techniques such as parallel scanning, kernel fusion, and recomputation are employed, resulting in two types of Mamba.
+One type is the SSM using the recursive view, referred to as RNN-like Mamba, and the other is the SSM utilizing parallel scanning, known as Transformer-like Mamba.
+RNN-like Mamba is akin to DS4~\cite{david2022ds4}, wherein the complete trajectory is taken as a sample and fully inputted into the model for training.
 Utilizing this approach, which capitalizes on the ability to capture long-term dependencies, the inference speed can be significantly increased.
 During the inference process, it is sufficient to input only the current tuple ($r_{t-1}$, $a_{t-1}$, $s_t$) in conjunction with the hidden state $h_t$.
-The latter is a direct replacement for the transformer, where we consistently truncate the input sequences to a fixed length of $K$ before their introduction into the model throughout the training and inference phases~\cite{ota2024decisionmamba,ma2024umamba,yang2024vivim,zhang2024motionmamba}.
+Transformer-like Mamba is a direct replacement for the transformer, where we consistently truncate the input sequences to a fixed length of $K$ before their introduction into the model throughout the training and inference phases~\cite{ota2024decisionmamba,ma2024umamba,yang2024vivim,zhang2024motionmamba}.